Disney World Deluxe Villa Resort Rankings (2026)

 We place a high value on location and the resort’s overall theme, and BoardWalk scores highly in both regards.
 Walking from the Crescent Lake resorts to Epcot or Disney’s Hollywood Studios is one of my favorite things to do at Walt Disney World, and the overall atmosphere at BoardWalk Inn is exceptional.

 The Beach Club Villas score highly because of the amazing pool, location within walking distance of two parks and the Skyliner gondola station, and reasonably good dining options.
-This is also another resort that received a room overhaul in the last year, but we got unlucky and stuck with the old (and underwhelming) rooms last summer.
+This is also another resort that received a room overhaul in the last year, and the new rooms are yet another win for updated DVC accommodations.
+(We’re at the point where most resorts have now been redone in the new style, so this doesn’t really count for all that much anymore.)

 Delving a bit deeper into the location, the Beach Club Villas are the closest resort to Epcot and the International Gateway Skyliner station.
 Beach Club Villas offer the amazing Crescent Lake ambiance of the other resorts around there, but also has its own secluded, popcorn light-lit pathway.
 Given everything else that the Beach Club Villas offer, you will find yourself far less worried about the room here than you will anywhere else.
 Read our full Beach Club Villas Review for more.